jfoucher/stati/README.md

 A static site generator in PHP that can work with any existing jekyll site and get the same results.

-That is the end goal anyway
+That is the end goal anyway.

+### Status

+It can generate a _site folder with posts (found in the _posts directory) with the permalink structure defined in _config.yml

+Nothing else for the time being

 ### Why that name ?